arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating a Web Site + SQL ###

 Historically, managing a resource (a user-managed entity such as a database server, database or web site,) in Microsoft Azure required you to perform operations against one resource at a time.
 When developing for the cloud today, we are often managing _individual resources_ (databases, storage, cloud services, virtual machines, and so on).
-It‚Äôs left up to us as cloud developers and IT professionals to piece these resources together in a meaningful way and manage them over time.
+Itís left up to us as cloud developers and IT professionals to piece these resources together in a meaningful way and manage them over time.
 The Microsoft Azure Preview portal was designed to bring together all of the individual resources of an application into a consolidated view.
 Resource group is a new concept in Azure that serves as the lifecycle boundary for all of its resources.

 In this exercise, you will learn how to create a new Web Site and a SQL Server using the Azure Preview portal.

 <a name="Ex1Task1" />
-#### Task 1 ‚Äì Creating a Website + SQL ####
+#### Task 1 ñ Creating a Website + SQL ####

 In this task, you will login to the Azure Preview portal and create a new Web Site and SQL Server.